10 seconds of terror: Alaska man survives brown bear mauling

 “That’s the one lesson learned,” he said.
 “I should have had somebody with me.”

-He left his gun in the vehicle on this job but said it wouldn’t have mattered because the bear moved on him too fast for it to have been of any use.
+He had left his gun in the vehicle on this job but said it wouldn’t have mattered because the bear moved on him too fast for it to have been any use.

-“I guess I feel lucky,” Minish said of his encounter with the bear after someone told him it’s better than being dead.
+“I guess I feel lucky,” Minish said, adding that someone told him he’s better off hurt than dead.

 “In all honesty, it wouldn’t have mattered either way.
 You know, if it killed me, it killed me.
 I had a good life; I’m moving on.
 It didn’t kill me, so now let’s move on to the other direction of trying to stay alive,” he said.